m-kuzmin/daily-reporter/README.md

 # Workflow using the bot

 The bot gets the lists by collecting items by status from a GitHub project.
 The labels are:
 - *In Progress* - Tomorrow's todo
 - *Done* - Finished today

 Label *Todo* is used for items that are not yet on the schedule and in the beginning of the day you should archive all items in *Done*.

+The bot will also ask questions to fill in the other sections.

 # Starting the bot locally

+Edit `config.toml` and set `telegram.token` and optionaly set the number of `telegram.threads`.
 ```
-make build && ./build/daily-reporter -tg-token TELEGRAM_TOKEN
+make run
 # or
-make docker
+make docker-run
 ```